sbonaretti/timeSavers/HowTo_makeVideos.md

 # How To: Make videos

 Nice youtube channel: https://www.youtube.com/channel/UCUyUBvmOh4JGVmVIigbYG7A/videos
 - Record screen using QuickTime: https://www.youtube.com/watch?v=mLyPrblmPp4
+  - File -> New screen recording
 - Edit video using iMovie
   - Projects -> Click on the `+`
   - Drag and drop videos